emard/esp32s3-ptp/README.md

     apt install gvfs
     pkill gvfs; pkill nautilus

-gvfs has bug with MTP os currently it is recommended to use PTP protocol rather than MTP.
+gvfs 1.57.2 has bug with MTP so currently it is recommended to use PTP protocol rather than MTP.